 Brokers and financial advisors often take part in pre-IPO trades.
 They may have acquired stocks that they are willing to sell or represent sellers who seek buyers.

 You can ask your current broker about pre-IPO stocks or use a broker that specializes in pre-IPO sales.
-Here are a few brokers to look into.
+Here are a few options to look into.

 - Forge Global recently merged with SharesPost to create a major pre-IPO marketplace.
 Forge links sellers with buyers of pre-IPO stocks.
 The minimum investment is $100,000 and some sales may be more expensive or restricted to qualified buyers.